What is Lean Canvas?

 lean canvas template

-Download here the Lean Canvas Template Lean Canvas puts all the information you and your team need to visualize and analyze together, in a single canvas, eliminating unrelated and irrelevant details.
-The focus, here, is to avoid waste – of time, energy, processes, money – just as Lean Startup methodology encourages.
-So, this modeling system is based, as mentioned above, on only nine building blocks, which are:
+Download the Lean Canvas Template.
+Here, you will find all the information you and your team need to visualize and analyze in a single canvas, eliminating unrelated and irrelevant details.
+The focus here is to avoid waste — of time, energy, processes, and money — as the Lean Startup methodology encourages.

-4. Solution: now that you know what and whose the problem is, it’s time to offer the solution.
-It must stand for the minimum set of functionalities and features (Minimum Viable Product) that allows you to deliver the value proposition from the previous block.
+4. Solution: Now that you know what and whose the problem is, it’s time to offer the solution.
+It must stand for the minimum set of functionalities and features (Minimum Viable Product) that allows you to deliver the value proposition from the previous block;

 As you may have noticed, we are talking about only nine blocks, very objective.
 Therefore, it is about a modeling method that can be concluded within 20 minutes!
 Can you think of something leaner?